L. Holloway is an experienced keeper of chickens and other fowl who has spent nearly a decade educating others on their habits and care.

 Once you've set up the brooder, built the coop, ordered the chicks, and brought them home, it's time for the real work to begin.

-- The waterer will need to be kept full, and depending on what waterer you use, it may need to be cleaned a few times a day to remove the bedding that has been kicked into it.
+- Provide clean water.
+The waterer will need to be kept full, and depending on what waterer you use, it may need to be cleaned a few times a day to remove the bedding that has been kicked into it.

-- Food will need to be filled, litter changed, and heat source monitored, but you will also need to monitor the health of the chicks.
+- Monitor carefully.
+Food will need to be filled, litter changed, and heat source monitored, but you will also need to monitor the health of the chicks.

 Unexpected Dangers to Chickens